 Set up meetings at other times and locations on request

-Respond to emails, texts, and phone messages within two days (and let you know if that response will take longer due to taking a break)
+Respond to emails, texts, and phone messages within two days (and let you know if that response will take longer)

 Stand by my principles, and keep my mind open to change